Table of Contents

 14) Adaptive Project Framework (APF) Methodology

-APF is designed for projects where requirements are uncertain or likely to change.
+APF is suited for evolving projects where stakeholder feedback after each cycle is used to refine priorities and project direction..
 It embraces flexibility by allowing scope to evolve based on stakeholder feedback and project performance.

 APF is iterative, meaning the project is completed in cycles, and each cycle ends with a review to assess progress and redefine priorities.